Made a mini telescope/finder out of leftover Chinese parts. Maybe something will be useful to you too.

 1050 two rings of cardboard - badly undercorrected, here already extrafocal completely cloudy.

 770 ring of plastic from a folder - moderately undercorrected, extrafocal cloudier.

 650 sandpapered plastic ring - out-of-focus is the same.

-The Newton's ring check at this thickness no longer works, so the thickness of the gasket was checked with a micrometer.
+The Newton's ring check at this thickness no longer works, so the thickness of the spacer was checked with a micrometer.